-The absolute worst example of fleeing from the OS, and the one that prompted me to write this, is a demonic piece of software called Eclipse Che: an IDE that runs in a Kubernetes cluster.
+The absolute worst example of fleeing from the OS, and the one that prompted me to write this, is a diabolical piece of software called Eclipse Che: an IDE that runs in a Kubernetes cluster.
 Jesus, fuck.
-What was I doing with this demonic piece of software, you ask?
+What was I doing with this diabolical piece of software, you ask?
 Well, my *job* asked me to integrate it with our web service as an in-browser IDE that gives access to a pod running on our Kubernetes cluster.

 And incase you thought I just meant that the IDE runs *as a single pod* in a Kubernetes cluster: no, the IDE runs across *six separate* pods.